Frequently Asked Questions

-The Pro version allows you to drag and drop selections of any audio file into new files and thus extract portions of audio.
+The Pro version allows you to drag and drop selections of any audio file into new files and into other applications, effectively extracting portions of audio.

 To prevent a file from playing/restarting hold down the CTRL key.

-Starting with version 0.8.2 this behavior changes completely and files will no longer accidentally be restarted when you want to drag and drop them somewhere.
+Starting with version 0.8.2 this behavior changed completely and files are no longer accidentally restarted when you want to drag and drop them somewhere.

 Read more about file list behavior.

 In case you have special mouse driver software, or software that simulates or messes with the mouse cursor, installed, make sure you try to disable it.

 Tools like StrokeIt might cause problems with Resonic popup menu or control behavior, e.g. require two clicks to open a menu, or focus loss with certain elements.
 This is most likely caused by the way these tools hook into Windows' mouse handling.
 In this case make sure you add Resonic to the tool's exception list.

 There is absolutely nothing between decoded audio and sound output that affects the sound quality in any way without the user explicitly wanting it to, which is absolutely essential for clean quality and pure audio playback as well as for previewing sounds and samples.

 Resonic does contain a few optional DSP features and will receive additional features in future releases, but at any point all of these features are fully optional and are never anywhere near the signal chain unless specifically wanted by the user.